The 6 Best Dog Cave Beds Australia: Tested & Evaluated 2023

 They may start guarding the bed as a prized possession, taking ownership of it.
 (7) Keeping your pup out of your bed will prevent this behavior.

-That said, some owners report that co-sleeping has strengthened the bonds between them and their dogs so this is really up to you!
+That said, some owners report that co-sleeping has strengthened the bonds between them and their dogs, some also say that they can't sleep without their dogs in the bed with them - so this is really up to you!